shader-slang/spec/declarations.md

 \Paragraph{\code{ref}}{ref}

-The \kw{ref} direction indicates pass-by-reference semantics.
+The \code{ref} direction indicates pass-by-reference semantics.
 The parameter in the callee binds to the storage location referenced by the argument.

 ### Result Type ### {#decl.func.result}